7 Important Factors of PCB Conformal Coating Ideal Thickness

 The conformal coating type ultimately affects the overall thickness of PCB.jpg

-Application Methods Chosen and how they affect Conformal Coating
+Application Methods Chosen and How They Affect Conformal Coating

 The methods of conformal coating application also matter when choosing an ideal thickness.
 The thickness should have the ability to protect all parts of the board effectively.
 The decision on how to go about applying the conformal coating depends on various aspects.
-They include pre-coating processing, equipment requirements, and board design requirements, e.t.c.
-Additionally, there are several application methods, such as:
+They include pre-coating processing, equipment requirements, board design requirements, etc. Additionally, there are several application methods, such as:

 1. Manual spraying-generally ideal for low-volume production